View information about the Carers Wellbeing Guide 2023.

 Some people may remain with us on a long term basis whilst for others, as their confidence and skills grow, we will help them move on to supported living accommodation with individual support.

-The Quality Care Commission has stated that Lakewood Court is caring, effective, responsive, safe and well led.
-View the full report
+The Care Quality Commission has stated that Lakewood Court is caring, effective, responsive, safe, well led and rated us as good.
+Read the full review.

 Shared Lives – making a difference and changing lives